Respondly/meteor-ctrl/docs/ctrls.md

 2. **CtrlInstance** - The internal instance that is created when the control is rendered within the DOM.
 This provides access to all internal state, lifecycle callbacks, and is the `this` context for functions declared on the `CtrlDefinition`.

 3. **Ctrl** - The public API of the control.
-This is conceptually clean API that you public to external parties as the way to manipulate the control.
+This is conceptually clean API that you expose for external parties to manipulate the control.
 This is declared within the `api` subset of the definition.

 ## Getting Started